stubobis1/Archipelago/worlds/poe/docs/en_Path of Exile.md

 Hi there!
 If you're reading this, you've been stranded in Wraeclast for far too long.
 You think you've done it all.
 You're looking for a new challenge.
 Something that has lower stakes than the Gauntlet, maybe more restrictive than SSF, but customizable, and something you can still do with your friends.
 Well, with this guide, you're going to learn about **Archipelago's Multiworld Randomizers!**

 ## What in the name of Innocence is that?
 [Archipelago is an online or locally hosted service](https://archipelago.gg) that can randomize and mix together items and abilities in a game, or multiple games, in order to create a hectic experience that is never the same twice.
-Using their program, you can krangle the progression of any supported game into a fresh experience, with only a few minutes of preparation!
+Using the multiworld randomizer, you can krangle the progression of any supported game into a fresh experience, with only a few minutes of preparation!
 What's more, multiple, completely different games can be randomized together, with a different person playing through each, discovering upgrades and trap items to help (or hinder) their teammates!
 For example, Player A completes a mission in Starcraft 2, and discovers Player B's ability to Double Jump in Super Mario 64; this allows Player B to collect the last Star they need to grant Player C the last badge they need to fight the Elite Four in Pokemon Red!

 ## Hang on, is this going to get me banned?
 Path of Exile is always online!
 You're right.
 Since so much is processed on the backend of POE's servers, we are relatively limited on how we can interact with the client, while still being within the TOS.
 Rest assured that this program is completely above-board, we have gone to great lengths to stay within the TOS so that nobody gets banned!
-If that's enough for you, you can skip this next paragraph.
+If that's enough for you, you can skip to the next section.

-...
-The Randomizer comes down to a few specific points that are specifically allowed: one-button-one-action macros, reading the Client.txt and API, and editing loot filters.
-Every process used by the Randomizer only interacts with open information that a normal user could feasibly access, and is limited to sending actions to the server in piecemeal.
-The program reads the Client to see when you "unlock" something, and also when you're "breaking the rules" and using something you haven't unlocked yet.
-When you change zones, the API and the Client update and read your inventory to see what you've collected Then, it updates your Loot Filter to highlight items that would let you unlock something, and stop highlighting gear you've already "checked".
+The Randomizer uses specifically allowed actions: one-button-one-action macros, reading the Client.txt and API, and editing loot filters.
+Every process used by the Randomizer only interacts with open information that a normal user could feasibly access, and updates using Path of Exiles Chat commands.
+The program reads the Client.txt file to see when you enter a new zone, to "unlock" something, and also when you're "breaking the rules" and using something you haven't unlocked yet.
+When you change zones, the API and the Client update and read your inventory to see what you've collected.
+Then, it updates your Loot Filter to highlight items that would let you unlock something, and stop highlighting gear you've already "checked".

 ## Can you boil that down for me a little more?
 ELI5.
 Getting down to brass tacks: